 In the dead of summer, Vietnamese summer rolls are probably the most appropriate meal anyone could dream up.
-I’ve posted three other summer roll recipes, but this one is a little different.
-There’s no need to thinly slice the vegetables or make a separate dip because this time I’ve shredded everything first and then tossed it with the dressing, just like a coleslaw.
+I’ve posted three other summer roll recipes before, but this one is a little different (I swear!).
+There’s no need to thinly slice the vegetables or make a separate dip because this time I’ve shredded everything first and then tossed it with the dressing, kind of like a coleslaw.

-For the dressing I threw together my favorite summer roll dip flavors, anchored by coconut milk.
+For the dressing I threw together some of my favorite summer roll dip flavors, anchored by cool, creamy coconut milk.
 My spicy peanut dip would be good for this, too.

 - 1 carrot

 - 1/2 very small head of radicchio

 - watercress leaves or baby spinach for the base of the rolls